pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 The URL value can reference a number of predefined parameters.
 The available parameters are:

-- `session_namespace` - The namespace you create for and bind to the workshop instance.
+- `session_namespace`: The namespace you create for and bind to the workshop instance.
 This is the namespace unique to the session and where a workshop can create its own resources.
-- `environment_name` - The name of the workshop environment.
+- `environment_name`: The name of the workshop environment.
 Its current value is the name of the namespace for the workshop environment and subject to change.
-- `workshop_namespace` - The namespace for the workshop environment.
+- `workshop_namespace`: The namespace for the workshop environment.
 This is the namespace where you create all deployments of the workshop instances and where the service account that the workshop instance runs.
-- `ingress_domain` - The host domain under which you can create host names when creating ingress routes.
+- `ingress_domain`: The host domain under which you can create host names when creating ingress routes.
-- `ingress_protocol` - The protocol (http/https) used for ingress routes that you create for workshops.
+- `ingress_protocol`: The protocol (http/https) used for ingress routes that you create for workshops.

 These could be used, for example, to reference workshops instructions hosted as part of the workshop
 environment: